-D.C. lawmaker proposes $15 million cut to police budget, shortened term for police chief
+D.C. lawmaker proposes cutting $15 million from police budget, forcing council review of chief

 “We will continue our dialogue with the members of the committee and the community to ensure they understand the full impact of these actions,” Donahue said.

-Newsham declined an interview request, but said through his spokesman: “There is concern that the Council is basing their budget decisions on a small percentage of the community that has been very vocal with anti-police rhetoric and that this could negatively impact the safety of our communities.”
+Newsham declined an interview request but said through his spokesman: “There is concern that the Council is basing their budget decisions on a small percentage of the community that has been very vocal with anti-police rhetoric and that this could negatively impact the safety of our communities.”

-The chief has warned that a smaller and less-funded force could hamper efforts to reduce crime and endanger training that, he believes, ultimately reduces police misconduct.
+The chief has warned that a smaller and less-funded force could hamper efforts to reduce crime and endanger training that he says ultimately reduces police misconduct.

-“No one can said the Metropolitan Police Department is resistant to reform,” he said in an interview last week.
+“No one can say the Metropolitan Police Department is resistant to reform,” he said in an interview last week.
 “We have been in reform mode for the past 18 years.”

 In proposing that Newsham’s term expire next May, Allen’s committee noted Newsham’s recent criticism and said the council would “vet nominees with the goals of ensuring healthy leadership and encouraging respectful collaboration and openness to reform.”